tanawadeatharva/BharatVECTO/User Manual/GUI/VEH-Editor.md

 ***Note: Do not use this function if the retarder's losses are already included in the Transmission Loss Maps!***

 Three options are available:
-: -	None
+: -	Included in Transmission Loss Maps: Use this if the [Transmission Loss Maps](#transmission-loss-map-.vtlm) already include retarder losses.
--   Primary (before gearbox): The rpm ratio is relative to the engine speed
+-   Primary Retarder (before gearbox): The rpm ratio is relative to the engine speed
--   Secondary (after gearbox): The rpm ratio is relative to the cardan shaft speed
+-   Secondary Retarder (after gearbox): The rpm ratio is relative to the cardan shaft speed

 Both, primary and secondary retarders, require an [Retarder Loss Torque Input File (.vrlm)](#retarder-loss-torque-input-file-.vrlm).